 General vision tests are an important part of helping you have 20/20 vision.
 Elementary students commonly receive eye exams at school, and employees often undergo eye exams for insurance purposes.
 While an acuity exam helps with your glasses or contact prescriptions, doing well on a vision assessment doesn't mean you do not have an eye disease.

-At Palm Beach Eye Center, eye health exams utilize important diagnostic testing techniques, which allow our Lake Worth, FL eye doctors to evaluate your total eye health.
+At Palm Beach Eye Center, eye exams in our Lake Worth practice utilize important diagnostic testing techniques, which allow our eye doctors to evaluate your total eye health.
 A thorough eye exam is critical because several conditions that cause blindness, like macular degeneration, do not exhibit any warning signs until it's too late.
 To prevent any issues and protect your eye health, please schedule your appointment with our expert ophthalmologists at our Lake Worth, FL practice.

 Eye Exams Reviews

 "The eye exams I received at Palm Beach Eye Center are thorough and I leave reassured that my eye health was in good hands.
 Dr. Wallshein takes his time with the exam and answering questions.
 Dr. Wallshein thinks out of the box."- Anonymous / Healthgrades / Oct 23, 2019